Are you searching “how to get a job in digital marketing?

-Digital Marketing Career Blueprint (Paid Course) – This is a paid course that holds you step-by-step from learning digital marketing, all the way to applying and interviewing tactics for your job.
-I listed it under this section of resources because it has the most lessons on Search Engine Marketing.
-Seth, the course creator, was a film major who got his first job as a PPC analyst and got a six-figure work-from-home position in a few short years.
-I took Seth’s Digital Marketing Career Blueprint course (review link) and highly recommend taking it.
+Digital Marketing Career Blueprint (Paid Course) – This is a paid course that holds your hand step-by-step from learning digital marketing, all the way to applying and interviewing tactics for your digital marketing job.
+I listed it under this section of resources because it has the most lessons on inbound marketing with SEM.
+Seth, the course creator, was a film major who got his first marketing job as a PPC analyst and got a six-figure work-from-home marketing position in a few short years.
+I took Seth's Digital Marketing Career Blueprint course (review link) and highly recommend taking it.

 Ultimate Guide to Google Ads (Book) – This book has been in print for years and is held in high regard by paid search specialists.
-Studying this book before and after you get your first job can be beneficial to your SEM career.
+Studying this book before and after you get your first full-time digital marketing job can be beneficial to your SEM career.

 HubSpot Inbound Marketing (Free) – Hubspot is a leading Customer Relationship Management tool used by thousands of businesses.
 This helps you, as the SEM specialist, understand where you fit in, in the grand scope of a digital marketing campaign that's responsible for improving lead acquisition and other KPIs.